-As many of you know, native ads resembles the original content already in place on the publisher’s website, but is in fact paid for by an advertiser trying to either raise brand awareness and/or promote a product or service.
+As many of you know, native ads resemble the original content already in place on the publisher’s website but is in fact paid for by an advertiser trying to either raise brand awareness and/or promote a product or service.

 In addition to increasing revenue for an advertiser, native ads are also a great revenue stream for online publishers.

 So, you have a great product or service.
 But how can you increase leads and sales with native advertising?
 In this post, I will discuss eight points that will help you to run a successful native advertising campaign, with the intention of increasing leads.

 Before you start, it is essential to identify where you would like your native advertisements to appear.
 Research the online publications’ websites you would like to appear on and identify whether native advertising is an option and what costs are involved.

 Remember to think about the site where your target audience is likely to be active if you’re not placing your content in front of the right people, then you will see little return and your efforts will be wasted.